Jordonbc/VREngine/README.md

 ## Example Project

-Example projects can be found in the example folder.
+Example projects can be found [here](#).
 Just make sure you copy the Plugin in the the Plugins folder before opening.

+>**Example Project coming soon**

 ## Contribute

 ## VREngine Plugins

+VREngine is setup in a way that allows users to make plugins that can be used the extend the functionality of VREngine.

 - [VR Guns](https://github.com/Jordonbc/VREngineGuns)

 ## License

+This project is licensed under the [GNU General Public License v3.0](https://github.com/Jordonbc/VREngine/blob/master/license)

+GNU General Public License v3.0 © Jordon Brooks